Atharva-Phatak/torchflare/docs/Tutorials/image_classification.md

 )
 ```

-**3. This step is optional but its good to perform a check to see if the
+**3. This step is optional, but it's good to perform a check to see if the
        defined model's forward pass is working or not and check if loss computation
        is working.**